danielgomezm/de-challenge-v2/README_DGOMEZ.md

 `python src/english_premier_league.py data`

-where data is the data folder.
-Also, you can execute the script running:
+where data-folder is the data folder.

-`cd src`

-`python english_premier_league.py ../data`

 ## Results
 The results are written to files in the output folder.
 For each output-file, one per season, we have: